uq-pupeter/jsonize/README.md

 ## Usage

-The conversion is centered around the notion of a Jsonize mapping which defines exactly which XML nodes are to be mapped and how.
+The conversion is centered around the notion of a Jsonize mapping which defines exactly which input nodes are to be mapped and how.
 There are two ways to define the Jsonize mapping:

 - Using a statically defined JSON file